ColCarroll/sampled/README.rst

 You can also use this to build graphical networks -- here is a continuous version of the `STUDENT` example from Koller and Friedman's "Probabilistic Graphical Models", chapter 3:

 ::
+    import numpy as np
+    import theano.tensor as tt
+    import pymc3 as pm
+    from sampled import sampled

     @sampled
     def student():